DIPFtba/fastib2pci/README.md

 # Usage

 1. To use the converter and `fastib2pci` first fork this repository.
+To fork a repository, select the entry `+ Create a new fork` in the upper right corner of this page.

-2. Then create a new repository in your GitHub account and use this project as template.
+2. Then create a new public or private repository in your GitHub account and use this project as template.
+If your repository is private, the content will be secure until the project name becomes public or known by your test-takers.

-3. Copy the CBA ItemBuilder projects you want to use into the `items/` directory of the repository.
+3. Copy the CBA ItemBuilder projects you want to use into the `items/` directory of the new repository.

 4. Commit the items to your repository.
 After that, the Github action processes the content of your items and makes it available for use in a generic PCI component.
 In parallel, a specific PCI component is also created, which also contains the content of the items, and can be used without additional hosting.